-In the little spare time that I have, I try to join in the social activities in the village.
-I enjoy a game of Whist in the Village Hall on Monday afternoons and occasionally Pétanque, on Wednesday evenings.
-I support the church as grounds-man and PCC Treasurer and attend the Parish Council on a regular basis - now as a Parish Councillor.
+In the little spare time that I had, I tried to join in the social activities in the village.
+I enjoyed a game of Whist in the Village Hall on Monday afternoons and occasionally Pétanque on Wednesday evenings.
+I supported the church as grounds-man and PCC Treasurer and attended the Parish Council on a regular basis - and was a Parish Councillor for a short period.

-I also try to improve things that I see are in need of it and have made several suggestions to the Parish Council over time BUT having been accused of proposing that the new road bypass goes 'elsewhere' and Not In My Back Yard, I would point out that the first Tallington 'bypass' goes just past the Taylor's house.
+I also tried to improve things that I saw were in need of it and have made several suggestions to the Parish Council over time BUT having been accused of proposing that the new road bypass goes 'elsewhere' and Not In My Back Yard, I would point out that the first Tallington 'bypass' goes just past the Taylor's house.
 The 'Maxey Cut' built in the 50's to stop the regular flooding caused by the meandering River Welland!

 That 'bypass', incidentally, is less than 100 metres from the house with views of the 2.5 metre high embankment from the lounge window AND it has had a large new concrete bridge built over it!
 Strange, we don't know it is there, being so well covered in natural vegetation.
 However, there are complaints about the noise of the swans taking off and landing!
 Ah well, so be it, our fault for coming to live in the country!

 While I have been here I have used my time to tidy the whole of the graveyard, cleaned the gravestones, photographed and recorded all of the information on them.
-I do most of the general maintenance in the graveyard and in the church and now, the church-room on Bainton Rd, which I am preparing as a museum for Tallington.
+I did most of the general maintenance in the graveyard.